Masontysom/sirtibot/README.md

 ```

 MCQ Generation Logic: The logic for preprocessing text, extracting keywords, generating summaries, and generating MCQs from the processed text.
 It follows the pattern of uploading a text file, reading its content, and then performing the required processing steps.

-Question : Api is used in it.
+Question : openai, Api is used in it.

 After all the pip are installed last step :